Eterea/blender/docs/tips.md

 #### To fill any custom geometry (like a bottle, cup or glass):

-Create the object, with a thickness (you can use Solidify modifier)
+- Create the object, with a thickness (you can use Solidify modifier)

-Put the object completely inside the Liquid Domain (resize this if necessary)
+- Put the object completely inside the Liquid Domain (resize this if necessary)

-Select the cup > Physics > Press on Fluid Button > Type > Effector
+- Select the cup > Physics > Press on Fluid Button > Type > Effector

-Generate a new data cache
+- Generate a new data cache

-Play with cup > Physics > Surface Thickness if system does not recognize thickness (increase to something like 0.5 to start)

-- Alternately you can use a thicker object just for the simulation, instead of final rendered thin cup…
+- Play with cup > Physics > Surface Thickness if system does not recognize thickness (increase to something like 0.5 to start).
+Alternately you can use a thicker object just for the simulation, instead of final rendered thin cup…

-And also, you can use Boolean to remove extra volume from Liquid.
+- And also, you can use Boolean to remove extra volume from Liquid.

-Use Smooth and Weighted Normal modifiers to smooth resulting surface.
+- Use Smooth and Weighted Normal modifiers to smooth resulting surface.

 #### Tips: